NIRSpec MOS Recommended Strategies

 An example use case, NIRSpec MOS Deep Extragalactic Survey, describes planning NIRSpec MOS from an existing Catalog and adding NIRCam parallels for nearby imaging.

-Compromise dithers and exposure time matching
+Compromise dithers and exposure time matching of parallel instruments

 There are a few optional dithering choices offered with the addition of the NIRCam coordinated parallels.
 Two- or three-point "compromise" dither patterns, in three different possible separations each, may be selected via the "Dither Type" parameter in the "Science Parameters" section of the template once the NIRSpec observations are defined.
 Adding these dithers will double or triple the NIRSpec exposures.
 NIRSpec planning should be done with this in mind, but it is possible to adjust the exposure duration parameters of NIRSpec after the fact.